hyperledger/firefly-fir/text/0000-namespaced-plugins.md

 This should allow for graceful deprecation and sensible defaults when parsing old config files, while enabling all of the new configuration needed in this FIR.

+TBD: is the "default" namespace still required, and does it have any restrictions?

 ## Namespace APIs